 - as a punishment, pay money to the employee

 - change the disciplinary record of the employee

 I am not protected by the Act respecting labour standards.
 Can I still do something about psychological harassment?

 It depends on your situation.

 Other laws may protect you against psychological harassment.
-For example, the Canada Labour Code protects people who work in businesses covered by federal laws against sexual harassment (which is a form of psychological harassment).
+For example, the Canada Labour Code protects people who work in businesses covered by federal laws against harassment.

 There are also laws that protect against discriminatory harassment, which is harassment of a person because of race, sex, colour, religion, etc. For this type of harassment, self-employed workers can complain to the Commission des droits de la personne et des droits de la jeunesse.
 Workers in businesses covered by federal laws can complain to the Canadian Human Rights Commission.
 If the harassment destroys your reputation, you may be able to sue the person harassing you for damage to your reputation.

 If it’s a crime, you can file a complaint with the police.

 You can consult a legal professional to find out your options.